mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/robot-tutorials-troubleshooting.rst

 .. note::

    Displaying in 3D consumes a lot of system resources this may interfere with the robot control commands.
-   |intel| recommends opening rviz2 on a development system.
-The development system needs to be
-   in the same network and have the same ROS_DOMAIN_ID set.
+   Intel® recommends opening rviz2 on a development system.
+The development system needs to be in the same network and have the same ROS_DOMAIN_ID set.

    To prepare the development system follow the instructions to :doc:`../../gsg_robot/prepare-system`.